Key Osaka Facts

 5. Universal Studios Japan

 Also known as USJ, visitors with time in Osaka should head over to one of Japan's most beloved theme parks, Universal Studios Japan.
 Visit The Wizarding World of Harry Potter World, ride the Jurassic World roller coaster and also meet some of the famous Japanese characters from shows such as Hello Kitty and One Piece.
 USJ has a reputation for including Japan-only attractions throughout the years, and Nintendo fans should rejoice at their plans to add a Super Nintendo World in the near future!
 Universal Studios may seem like an attraction from the US, but the inclusion of iconic Japanese pop culture is a highlight that keeps bringing people back.
+If USJ is top of your list of things to do in Osaka, booking a hotel nearby will allow you to enjoy the park from the moment it opens to close.

 1-DAY PASS: Adults (12+) - ¥7,900; Children (4 - 11) - ¥5,400; Seniors (65+) - ¥7,100